 Chambers Lecture Series featuring Jason Riley

-The State of Affairs in America: A conversation with Jason Riley.
+The State of Affairs in America: A conversation about race and immigration with Jason Riley.

 Jason Riley is a senior fellow at the Manhattan Institute and a columnist for the Wall Street Journal, where he worked for more than 20 years writing opinion pieces on politics, economics, education, immigration and race, among other subjects.
 He’s also a commentator for Fox News, where he’s appeared for more than a decade.